Fluent Bit: Official Manual

 [3] dummy.0: [1561684388.441405800, {"message"=>"dummy"}]

-Installing from EXE installer
+Installing from the EXE installer

 PS> C:\Program Files\fluent-bit\bin\fluent-bit.exe -i dummy -o stdout